 Google Beacons have been around for a few years, but if you have yet to utilize them, then it’s time to develop a hyperlocal advertising strategy.
 Google Beacons empower you to reach consumers in your local area instead of having them search for you.

-This proximity-based technology is found in most major cities and can be installed within brick and mortar locations.
-Here are just a few ways beacons can help your clients grow their business:
+This proximity-based technology is found in most major cities and can be installed within brick-and-mortar locations.
+Here are just a few ways beacons can help your clients grow their businesses: